top of page

 According to 1890 census reports, founder Henry S. Stewart stood six feet even and was a blue-eyed gent.
 He came out west in 1851 on the wings of the California gold rush.
 In his early twenties, he was no doubt seeking fame, fortune and adventure.

 He'd trekked from northeastern Pennsylvania's coal-barging canal hometown of Honesdale, newly built to help sate New York City's voracious fuel appetite.
-For historic perspective, the year he was born, 1827, was a mere year after the July 4, 1826 deaths of both U.S. founding fathers and second and third presidents John Adams and Thomas Jefferson (famously both on nation's 50th anniversary).
+For historic perspective, the year he was born, 1827, was a mere year after the July 4, 1826 deaths of U.S. founding fathers and second and third presidents John Adams and Thomas Jefferson (famously, both on the very day of the nation's 50th anniversary).

 Having arrived in California by oxen wagon via Salt Lake City, after likely first giving gold panning a try he found himself exploring the top of the state.
 The story goes that natives secretly watched him exhausting himself futilely trying to get his heavy-laden wagon unstuck from (possibly frozen) mud.
 They took pity on him after he keeled over in total prostration and faced possible death (assuming it was winter) if not rescued.
 They carried him up to their sacred mineral waters sanctuary to soak in the healing waters, heated by throwing in rocks super-heated in fire, similar to sweat lodge heating method used to this day.